 - Notebooks, pens, and other items you would like to use for class: Know your study habits and bring what you need–there is no set “school supplies list” in college.

 For the residence hall:

 - Cleaning supplies for your room and bathroom (yup, you’re in charge of cleaning)

 - Headphones: So you don’t disturb your roommate or neighbors

 - Ethernet cable: You don’t have to bring a laptop or desktop–computer labs will be available to you, and your residence hall will have wireless.
 But if you would like bring your own computer and have a solid connection to the internet, you will need an Ethernet cable.
 Information about connecting within the residence hall, wired and wireless, is online.

 - Linens: Students living on campus will need to bring sheets, blankets, and pillows for their extra-long twin beds and a set of towels.
-If you would like, you can order linens from the NYU Bookstore online here.
+If you would like, you can order linens online from College Ave.